-Japan: Though the noodle originated in China, we have Japan to thank for some particularly choice noodle soups: ramen and udon.
+Though the noodle originated in China, we have Japan to thank for some particularly choice noodle soups: ramen and udon.
 A far cry from the packaged pre-cooked noodle and seasoning packets we find in grocery stores, real ramen noodles are made fresh at the moment of service and are hand-pulled to a glorious state of elasticity.
 Udon features thicker ropes of noodles that are often made from buckwheat flour (soba).
 Both soups are traditionally served in fragrant soy- or pork-based broths and served with vegetable and meat garnishes.

-Italy: When it comes to pasta, the Italian cuisine can satisfy almost any craving.
+When it comes to pasta, Italian cuisine can satisfy almost any craving.
 Whether you choose an oven-baked version, such as lasagna or stuffed manicotti, or a sauced pasta in strands or shapes, the ingredient options are limitless.
 Always remember that the Italians prize high-quality ingredients prepared simply, so stick to pasture-raised meats, free-range chicken, and seasonally available vegetables.
 These ingredients will be more flavorful and require less effort to make the pasta dish taste truly exceptional.
-Try this stuffed pasta recipe with foie gras, artichokes and truffles.
+Try this stuffed pasta recipe with foie gras, artichokes, and truffles.

-Germany: Rustic German cuisine is the birthplace of spaetzle, a flour-based pasta created by scraping dough over a colander or slotted spoon.
+Rustic German cuisine is the birthplace of spaetzle, a flour-based pasta created by scraping dough over a colander or slotted spoon.
 Spaetzle is usually served tossed with butter and garnished with chopped chives or parsley, a comforting accompaniment to most meat dishes, including classic wiener schnitzel (breaded and fried thin-pounded veal and sauerbraten (pickled beef pot roast).
 We like pork schnitzel, too.